-Learn the purpose and history of bird banding, how to report a marked bird, how to obtain data from the bird-banding program, and how to apply for a bird banding permit.
+Learn the about the importance of bird banding to ornithological research and conservation, how to report a marked bird, how to obtain data from the Bird Banding Office, and how to apply for a bird banding permit.

 - Date modified: